 - how will the future living costs for our children be met?

 - what do we do if we have complicated business structures that include companies and trusts?

 - what happens if we reach an agreement about how to divide our assets or the future care of our children?

 - do we need to go to court?

 In addition to the above questions, there are complicated requirements that need to be satisfied before court orders can be made as to how the assets are to be divided or whether spousal maintenance should be paid.
 If you have any questions about what to do after a de facto separation then it is best for you to obtain legal advice.
 We have a team of expert family lawyers who will help and guide you through the legal process.

 De facto separation is the breakdown of a relationship.
-As there is no mechanism by which separation may be registered, partner have to swear under oath when separation took place and if disputed to rely on contemporaneous evidence such as emails, text messages to show when separation occurred.
+As there is no mechanism by which separation may be registered, it will be necessary to swear under oath when separation took place and if this is disputed, to rely on contemporaneous evidence such as emails and text messages to show when separation occurred.
 Separation is a factual event that stems from the intention of either or both parties to the de facto relationship and the actions taken pursuant to the intention.

 Separation under one roof

 The law recognises that separation can occur while parties are still living under one roof.
 Therefore, you are not required to move out of the home you have shared in order to establish that you have separated.
 However, if you are going to continue to live separately under the same roof, it is important that you communicate your intention to separate to your de facto partner and keep appropriate records to document this.